Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems

-We begin by illustrating the use of the multi-scale resonators in the reduction of the vibrations of a three-dimensional cylindrical fuel tank, used in a petrochemical plant.
-The fluid-solid system and the design of the resonators are described in Section~\ref{3D}.
-A significant dynamic effect of the resonators on the tank is shown in Fig.~\ref{TransientAndResonators3D}.
-We continue by taking a large cluster of connected fluid-filled elastic containers, subjected to externally induced vibrations, as discussed in Section~\ref{2D}.
-A set of many containers is an interesting scenario, considering that in an industrial plant there are areas covered by many tanks connected to each other (see Fig.~\ref{PhotosTanks}).
-In the periodic approximation for Floquet-Bloch waves describing lateral motion of the connected containers, we deduce a dispersion relation and construct dispersion diagrams, which clearly show existence of stop-bands as well as standing waves in this multi-scale structure, which incorporates fluid-solid interaction.
-As a part of the model, we present several approximations to estimate the resonant frequencies of the combined fluid-solid system.
-In Section~\ref{SpringMassApproximation} we discuss a simplified approach, whereby the fluid is modelled by masses connected to the elastic structure by springs.
-Eigenfrequency computations show that this approach provides an approximate estimate of the natural frequencies of the fluid-solid system.
-We conclude by presenting in Section~\ref{SloshingWaves} analytical results of sloshing waves in three-dimensional and two-dimensional containers.
-We also perform some numerical simulations to assess the effect of the multi-scale resonators on the sloshing waves in the fluid.
-Finally, in Section~\ref{Conclusions} we provide some concluding remarks.
+We begin by illustrating the use of the multi-scale resonators in the reduction of the vibrations of a three-dimensional cylindrical fuel tank used in a petrochemical plant.
+The fluid-solid system and the design of the resonators are described in Section~\ref{Section2}.
+In Section~\ref{Section3} we analyse the response of the fuel tank in the frequency domain under a harmonic excitation, as well as the response in the transient regime under real seismic excitations.
+We continue by taking a large cluster of connected fluid-filled elastic containers, subjected to externally induced vibrations, as discussed in Section~\ref{Section4}.
+A set of many containers is an interesting scenario, considering that in an industrial plant there are areas covered by tank farms (see Fig.~\ref{PhotosTanks}a).
+We study the large cluster of containers as a periodic structure and we construct dispersion diagrams, which clearly show existence of stop-bands as well as standing waves in this multi-scale structure.
+In Section~\ref{Section5} we assess the effect of the multi-scale resonators on the fluid sloshing waves in the transient domain.
+Finally, in~\ref{AppendixA} we discuss several approximations to estimate the resonant frequencies of the combined fluid-solid system, while in~\ref{AppendixB} we present the analytical calculations of the frequencies of sloshing waves.